Speaker Directivity Modeler

 May 12, 2023

-Speaker Directivity Modeler displays the far field frequency response of a circular rigid piston (which is a simplified, theoretical model of cone speakers) mounted in an infinite baffle.
+Speaker Directivity Modeler displays the far field frequency response of a speaker driver with a flat, completely rigid diaphragm mounted in an infinite baffle.
 Since real speakers are not point sources, above a certain frequency the intensity of the radiation gradually decreases off-axis.

 The input parameters are the diameter of the cone and the angle of the listening axis.
 Angle of zero degrees is perpendicular to the baffle ("on axis").